What Constitutes Medical Negligence?19th Oct 2021

 - The wrong part of the body being operated on

 No parent could contemplate the agony of harm coming to their baby, but for some that’s precisely what they have to face.
-Whilst not all birth (or pregnancy) injuries are fatal, they can still do serious harm to mother and/or baby if undiagnosed or improperly treated.
+Whilst not all birth (or pregnancy) injuries are fatal, they sometime result in serious harm to mother or the child if labour is mismanaged or where conditions or injuries go undiagnosed or improperly treated.

 That can mean painful and drawn out recovery or worse.
 Such claims may include: